awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-cli.md

 Dataset files are stored in an Amazon S3 bucket\.
 If you aren't using a dataset that was created in the Amazon Rekognition Custom Labels console, you need to add permissions to your bucket or buckets so that Amazon Rekognition Custom Labels can access the bucket contents\.
 For more information, see [Step 4: Set Up Amazon S3 Bucket Permissions for SDK Use](su-sdk-bucket-permssions.md)\.

-For more information about the workflow for creating and managing a dataset, see [Managing Datasets](cd-managing-datasets.md)\.
+For more information about the workflow for creating and managing a dataset, see [Managing a Dataset](cd-managing-datasets.md)\.

 ## Training and Evaluating a Model<a name="ud-train-evaluate-sdk"></a>